Puppy Training 101: Top 20 Things to Expect in Puppy’s First Year

 6. Begin Potty Training & Stick to a Routine

 Now that you know your puppy’s behavior and have created a schedule that works, stick to it to minimize accidents.
-Of course, the schedule will need to be adjusted as your puppy grows, but having a routine is the best way to develop a well-adjusted puppy and happy owner.
+Of course, the schedule will need to be adjusted as your puppy grows, but having a routine is the best way to develop a well-adjusted puppy and a happy owner.

 7. Start Leash Training

 Leash skills are needed right away when you get home since you’ll want to use a leash to take your puppy out for potty breaks.
-While you will need to use the collar or harness and leash right away, working on leash exposure and leash training will help your puppy adjust to these objects and develop confidence so it’s easier for you to put on the leash.
+While you will need to use the collar or harness and leash right away, working on leash exposure and leash training will help your puppy adjust to these objects and develop confidence, so it’s easier for you to put on the leash.